skywaLKer518/A-Recsys/README.md

 (Code has been tested on TF 0.8 and above.)

-### recommend
+### Recommend
 You can switch to "recommend" mode from "training" by setting flag *recommend* to 'true'.
-In the above HMF example, it would be
+In the above HMF example, it would be:

 ```
 cd examples/
 bash run_hmf.sh 32 1 False 100 True
 ```

-By default, the code generates a ground truth interaction file *res_T_test.csv* from *obs_te.csv*, and perform recommendation on all users that appear in *res_T_test.csv*; however, you can generate your own *res_T_test.csv* to narrow down user set on which recommendation is performed.
+By default, the code generates a ground truth interaction file *res_T_test.csv* from *obs_te.csv*, and perform recommendation on all users that appear in *res_T_test.csv*.
+You can generate your own *res_T_test.csv* to narrow down user set to identify which recommendation is being performed.

-### dependencies
+### Dependencies
 The code now supports Tensorflow v1.0.
-During our development, code is tested with versions 0.8, 0.9, 0.11, 0.12.
+During our development, the code was tested with versions 0.8, 0.9, 0.11, 0.12.

 ## Cite
 Please cite the following if you find this helpful.